jwnichols3/ebs-examples/README.md

 This Python script calculates and displays the read, write, and overall latency for EBS volumes in an AWS account.
 It uses CloudWatch metrics to calculate the latencies.

-`ebs-cw-show-stuckvol.py`
+`ebs-cw-show-impairedvol.py`

-This Python script monitors the I/O operations for Amazon EBS volumes in an AWS account and creates CloudWatch Alarms for "stuck" volumes.
-A "stuck" volume is one that has a queue length but no read or write operations.
+This Python script monitors the I/O operations for Amazon EBS volumes in an AWS account and creates CloudWatch Alarms for "impaired" volumes.
+A "impaired" volume is one that has a queue length but no read or write operations.

-## ebs-cw-alarm-stuckvol.py
+## ebs-cw-alarm-impairedvol.py

-EBS Stuck Volume CloudWatch Alarm Script
+EBS Impaired Volume CloudWatch Alarm Script

 This Python script uses the AWS SDK (boto3) to create AWS CloudWatch Alarms for Amazon EBS volumes.
-The purpose of these alarms is to alert when EBS volumes become "stuck," or unresponsive.
+The purpose of these alarms is to alert when EBS volumes become "impaired," or unresponsive.
 The script provides options to create alarms for a specific volume, for all volumes, or to clean up alarms for volumes that no longer exist.

 Change the `SNS_ALARM_ACTION_ARN` variable to an SNS topic ARN to send alarm notifications.